efabrizio75/demo-node-app/README.md

 ## Technology stack

-- Node.js (the container)
+* Node.js (the container)
-- Express (the backend)
+* Express (the backend)
-- MongoDB (the data persistence layer)
+* MongoDB (the data persistence layer)
-- Pug (the frontend template engine)
+* Pug _v3.0_(the frontend template engine)
-- Bootstrap (the template styling)
+* Bootstrap _v5.3.0_ (the template styling)

 ## Installation steps

 1. Clone the repository.
 1. Run `npm install` to install the dependencies.
 1. Create a `.env` file in the project root called `PORT` and `DATABASE` to store the port number of the server and the MongoDB connection string, respectively.
-1. (optional) If running MongoDB locally, start the server with `mongod`.
+1. (optional) If running MongoDB locally, start the server with `mongod`.https://github.com/jameshibbard/demo-node-app
+1. (optional) Modify the username and password in `users.htpasswd` file.
 1. Run `npm run watch` to start the server and monitor for changes.
 1. Visit <http://localhost:PORT>/ to see the application running.
 1. Visit <http://localhost:PORT>/registrations to see the list of submissions.
+   Note: the `/registrations` route is wrapped with a basic-auth middleware, so you will need to provide a username and password to access it.
+Overwrite the value you find in `users.htpasswd` with your own credentials, or use `efabrizio` and `password` as username and password, respectively.

+## Comments and Take-away

+While following the tutorial I found a few useful things:
+* I liked the simple tool to generate a [hashed passwd file](https://hostingcanada.org/htpasswd-generator/).
+* I discovered new ways to create templates with [Pug](https://pugjs.org/api/getting-started.html), especially via the [HTML-to-Pug Generator](https://html-to-pug.com/).
+* I enjoyed learning to use the official MongoDB GUI tool, [Compass](https://www.mongodb.com/try/download/compass).

 ### Acknowledgements